What is cap-ONE?

 Optional capnography for both intubated and non-intubated patients with cap-ONE

 cap-ONE is Nihon Kohden's unique mainstream CO2 sensor for both intubated and non-intubated patients.
-Ultra compact sensor and unique adapter provides accurate measurements and reduces the burden on the patients.
+The ultra compact sensor and unique adapter provide accurate measurements and reduce the burden on the patients.

 cap-ONE overcomes the disadvantages and maintains all the advantages of mainstream sensor for the optimal capnography.

 Uniqueness of cap-ONE

 A new class ultra compact and highly durable sensor